Open-Attestation/documentation-website/docs/overview-section/comparison.md

 ## Throughput

 Because of the way Ethereum works, you will never have control on how long a transaction takes with Ethereum smart contracts.
 You can pay more gas to speed up the transaction, but in the end you have no control.
 It's also worth to consider the workflow.
 If you issue a lot of documents and have to pay a transaction for each document issuance individually, it will quickly cost a lot.
 That's why it is recommended to use batch issuance.
 Whether you do it hourly, weekly, or monthly, it will depend on your need.
-Keep in mind that issuing document individually is a bad option and can become very costly (unless you issue one document every month, for instance).
+Keep in mind that issuing documents individually is a bad option and can become very costly (unless you issue one document every month, for instance).
 Issuing hourly or daily are viable options in terms of cost.

 DID is a perfect match when you need to sign document in real time.
 Unlike issuing with the smart contract methods, there is no requirement to wait for a blockchain transaction to be finalized, and the issued document is immediately valid.